Akil Baddoo Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Akil Baddoo and his .462 slugging percentage over his past 10 games, battle starter Triston McKenzie and the Cleveland Guardians at Comerica Park, Saturday at 1:10 PM ET.
+The Detroit Tigers, including Akil Baddoo and his .522 slugging percentage over his past 10 games, take on starting pitcher Lucas Giolito and the Cleveland Guardians at Comerica Park, Sunday at 3:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Guardians.
+He reached base in all four of his plate appearances (1-for-1 with a triple and two RBI) in his most recent appearance against the Guardians.

 Sportsbook Promo Codes